Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: The finite elements used and their properties

+In this preparatory section, we define the standard finite element spaces used to construct our methods, their natural interpolators, and a number of discrete norm equivalences revealing equivalent norms involving piecewise $\veps(\cdot)$.
+Lemma~\ref{lem::korn_hdg} below will be used in the analysis of the HDG scheme while the analysis of the MCS scheme will additionally need Lemmas~\ref{lemma::normequi_tech}--\ref{lemma::normequi}.
+We begin with the finite element spaces used in this paper:

-Let $n_F$ denote a unit normal of any facet $F \in \facets$.
-Note that for any $\tau_h \in \Sigma_h$, on a facet $F$, $(\tau_h)_{nt} : F \to n_F^\perp$, where $n_F^\perp$ denotes the orthogonal complement of $n_F$, but in~\eqref{def::fespaces_Sigma}, we have slightly abused notation, and written $(\tau_h)_{nt} \in P^0(F,\rr^2)$, identifying $n_F^\perp$ with $\rr^2$.
+Note that for any $\tau_h \in \Sigma_h$, on a facet $F$, $(\tau_h)_{nt}$ is a constant function on $F$ taking values in $n_F^\perp$, where $n_F^\perp$ denotes the orthogonal complement of $n_F$, a unit normal of $F$.
+This is indicated by the notation $(\tau_h)_{nt} \in P^0(F,n_F^\perp)$ in~\eqref{def::fespaces_Sigma}.
 Also any $\hat v_h \in \hat V_h$ is tangential and takes values in $n_F^\perp$ on each facet~$F$.
 Note also that $V_h$, which equals $H_{0,D}(\div,\Omega) \cap \BDM$ in the notation of \S\ref{sec:introduction}, is the lowest order Brezzi-Douglas-Marini space while $W_h$ is the lowest order Raviart-Thomas space~\cite{brezzi2012mixed}.
 The space $\Sigma_h$ is a discontinuous version of the ``$nt$-continuous'' space introduced in~\cite{mcsI}, for which simple shape functions were exhibited there.
 All of these finite element spaces are obtained by mappings from a single reference finite element.
 (All these maps extend to curvilinear elements, although we restrict to affine equivalent elements in our analysis here.)
 The maps are compatible with the degrees of freedom of the spaces.
 (For $\Sigma_h$, the appropriate map is given in \cite{mcsI} and compatibility with degrees of freedom is proved in \cite[Lemma~5.7]{mcsI}, while for the other spaces, the mappings are standard.)
 In the case of $V_h$ and $W_h$, the maps are Piola maps which also preserve divergence-free subspaces.